VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Methodology

 \section{Methodology}

-To mitigate the four error types (E1--E4) identified in \S~\ref{sec:motivation}, we propose a \emph{Generate-then-Verify} framework that first generates candidate QA pairs from figure-associated context and then proceeds to a multi-step verification stage.
+To mitigate the four error types (E1--E4) identified in \S~\ref{sec:motivation}, we propose a \emph{Cross-Modal Verification} framework that generates questions and answers from figure-citing paragraphs, produces distractors conditioned on the figure, and then applies auxiliary filters and cross-modal verification to filter out erroneous QA pairs.

-Fig.~\ref{fig:method} illustrates our framework as instantiated to curate \ours from arXiv papers.
-Starting from figure-citing paragraphs as figure-associated context, the \textbf{Generation} stage (\S~\ref{subsec:generation}) operates purely on text: we decompose each paragraph into atomic claims and generate a multiple-choice QA pair with plausible distractors only for claims with concrete visual grounding.
-The \textbf{Verification} stage (\S~\ref{subsec:verification}) then applies cascaded filtering: text-based filtering first ensures source-consistency and visual-dependency without accessing the figure; vision-based filtering then validates each remaining QA candidate against the figure using self-consistency with an LVLM.
+Fig.~\ref{fig:method} illustrates our framework, which comprises two stages: \textbf{Generation} and \textbf{Verification}, as instantiated to curate \ours from arXiv papers.
+Starting from figure-citing paragraphs as figure-associated context, the \textbf{Generation} stage (\S~\ref{subsec:generation}) decomposes each paragraph into atomic claims and feeds them into a text-only LLM to generate a question and its correct answer from each claim, where the LLM skips claims that lack concrete visual grounding; an LVLM then generates plausible distractors conditioned on the figure to complete the multiple-choice format.
+The \textbf{Verification} stage (\S~\ref{subsec:verification}) applies cascaded filtering: text-based filtering first checks for source-consistency and visual-dependence without accessing the figure; vision-based filtering then checks each remaining QA candidate against the figure using self-consistency~\citep{wang2022self} with an LVLM.
 Only QA pairs that pass all checks are retained in the final dataset.
 We detail each stage below.